ribbitfix/goal-tracker/README.md

 	- status model, routes, controller, views, helper
 	- JS and CSS assets
 - Did rake db:migrate
 - Went into Gemfile and uncommented therubyracer; ran bundle to install it.
+(This embeds the V8 JS interpreter into Ruby.)
-- Quit and restarted the server, then went to http://localhost:3000/statuses
+- Quit and restarted the server, then went to http://localhost:3000/statuses to see the magic in action.
 - To get rid of the scaffold files: rails destroy scaffold status

 NEXT: git commit and start anew.